mmis1000/Youtube-dl-chat/README.md

 The information in chat.jsonl with assets downloaded should be enough to reconstruct the chat visual identically offline.

+Commands:
+  youtubeChatDl.js <url>            The command for download chat      [default] youtubeChatDl.js video <dirname>  The command for Generate video from recorded
+                                    chat

 Positionals:
   url  The YouTube stream/archive URL/ID                                [string]